rahmanfadhil/statefully/README.md

 **Strict Mode**

-> By default, calling unregistered mutation will not throw any errors.
+> By default, calling unregistered mutation & action will not throw any errors.
 But you can change this behavior by passing strictMode to container options

 ```js
 const store = createContainer({ greeting: "John" }, { strictMode: true });